launchdarkly-labs/launchdarkly-cypress-plugin/README.md

-# LaunchDarkly Cypress test filter
+# LaunchDarkly Cypress Plugin (beta)

-> Filter cypress test files using LaunchDarkly feature flags
+> Filter cypress tests using LaunchDarkly feature flags

 **Required**: You need a LaunchDarkly account to use this plugin.
 Don't already have one? click [here](https://app.launchdarkly.com) to create one.